Vatican Museums Tickets 2026: Skip the Line, Tours & Tips

 What Types of Tickets Are Available for the Vatican Museums?

-There are several ticket options depending on your interests and schedule:
+There are several Vatican Museums ticket options depending on your interests and schedule:

-- Skip-the-Line Ticket: Entry without waiting at the ticket counter.
+• Skip-the-Line Ticket: Online tickets→Admission at the reserved time without waiting at the ticket counter.

 A “skip-the-line” ticket can save you hours of waiting, especially during peak season.